emc-mongoose/mongoose/doc/design/distributed_mode.md

 New configuration parameter `item-naming-step` is required to support a load step slicing in case of a non-random item naming scheme.
 The default `item-naming-step` parameter value is 1.
-In the distributed mode the value is equal to the count of the nodes involved in the test.
+In the distributed mode the value is equal to the count of the slave nodes involved in the test.

 Example: